anvilproject/anvil-portal/content/ncpi/ncpi.md

 The NCPI was created as an outcome of the NIH Workshop on Cloud-Based Platforms Interoperability held at RENCI on October 3-4th, 2019 to facilitate interoperability among the genomic analysis platforms established by the NCI, NHGRI, NHLBI and the NIH Common Fund.

-Each of the NCPI's platforms securely hosts data in the cloud and collocates data with a cloud-based execution environment for running repeatable analysis workflows.

 ![HERO](./_images/ncpi-cloud.png)